MaximilienLeClei/nra/README.md

 ![Videos](videos.gif)

-### Information

-This repository contains the instructions on how to reproduce the experiments from the paper "Neuroevolution of Recurrent Architectures on Control Tasks".
+This repository contains the instructions on how to reproduce the experiments from the paper ["Neuroevolution of Recurrent Architectures on Control Tasks"](https://openreview.net/pdf?id=rhMG7QDWIZq) published at GECCO 2022 & the ALOE ICLR 2022 Workshop.

 The code itself is located in a larger library called [Nevo](https://github.com/MaximilienLC/nevo).